haxpor/diffc/README.md

-# diffc
+# diffp4

-diff colorifying tool e.g. coloring diff output from perforce, etc

-Some tools didn't have color output for diff operation properly, although mainly one of those tools is `p4`.
-Git properly output diff color just fine.
+Perforce's `p4` tool has no built-in support for its diff output.
+So `diffp4` is created to solve that problem.

+PS.
+I'm not interested in solving this problem with `P4DIFF` which *might* be able to solve the problem.

 # Build

+## Linux/Unix

 * `make`
 * `sudo make install`

+## Windows

+* `make.bat`

+> If you use WSL, then you can do that via `cmd.exe /c make.bat` but you need to make sure you are in Visual Studio environment in order for `cl.exe` to be picked up.

 # Usage

+The program itself reads the input from the standard input.
+So you send input either via `|` (pipe), or reading from file.

-* `p4 diff | diffc -t perforce`
+* `p4 diff | diffp4 -t perforce`
-* `p4 diff -du | diffc -t perforce`
+* `p4 diff -du | diffp4 -t perforce`
-* `p4 describe -S 1234567 | diffc -t perforce`
+* `p4 describe -S 1234567 | diffp4 -t perforce`

-> Substitute `diffc` with `diffc.exe` when execute it on Windows.

-# Shorten the keys strokes

-* Linux, you can use `alias` with your `bash_aliases` to shorten typing for `-t ...`.
-Windows
-* Windows, you can use `doskey` with similar effect.
+* `diffp4 < /somedir/anotherdir/p4_diff.diff`

 # Support